devanshi3006/Devanshi_23BEC057_SequenceDetector/README.md

 ![image](https://github.com/user-attachments/assets/a010b44a-835d-4a2a-9bf0-4b4bfaa00d03)

-Having maximum leaf cell count as 17 with dc slack as 0.42, 6th case is used for synthesis.
+- Having maximum leaf cell count as 17 with dc slack as 0.42, 6th case is used for synthesis.
 All these values are taken from report_qor and report_timing.
+- Mode used is COMPILE ULTRA.

 ### PHYSICAL DESIGN SYNTHESIS USING ICC2
 #### Launches the ICC2 shell and its GUI: